WillNickols/Maaslin3/README.md

-# MaAsLin2 User Manual #
+# MaAsLin 3 User Manual #

-MaAsLin2 is the next generation of MaAsLin (Microbiome Multivariable Association with Linear Models).
+MaAsLin 3 is the next generation of MaAsLin (Microbiome Multivariable Association with Linear Models).
+All files except those in the `R` directory have not been updated from MaAsLin 2.

 [MaAsLin2](http://huttenhower.sph.harvard.edu/maaslin2) is comprehensive R package for efficiently determining multivariable association between clinical metadata and microbial meta-omics features.
 MaAsLin2 relies on general linear models to accommodate most modern epidemiological study designs, including cross-sectional and longitudinal, along with a variety of filtering, normalization, and transform methods.